electronicsleep/MemoryEcho/README.md

  - Have monthly get togthers to discuss new ideas
  - Have coding days and more colaboration days
  - Please send what you think should be done
+ - Create compilations on regular intervals

 ## Future:
  - Have small campout with friends
+ - Raise funds for mid size sound system
+ - Tea and coffee chillout music events to share tunes with interface
  - Plan a mid size campout or concert
  - Plan regular meetings to discuss ideas and things to do
  - Bring an artist from out of state